 As for the white balance of each film recipe, it is recommended to choose a custom film recipe with a different WB selection.
 To make it simple, I choose each recipe that uses only one white balance for one recipe.
 For example, CineStill 800T uses Fluorescent Light 3 and I only set the WB just for the recipe and avoid using another recipe with the same Fluorescent Light 3 white balance.
 The white balance adjustment is shared across all custom film recipes, if you alter the White Balance Shift, it will also affect the WB shift of other recipes as well.
 So it is best to use only one specific white balance for one recipe.
-Kodak Portra 400 recipe for portrait photographers, uses Daylight White Balance, so make sure you only use the White Balance just for the recipe itself.
+Kodak Portra 400 film recipe for portrait photographers, uses Daylight White Balance, so make sure you only use the White Balance just for the recipe itself.

 Setting Up The Custom Setting for Film Simulation Recipes